 How much do you pay for the NDIS?

-From 1 July 2014, your Medicare Levy (ML) will increase to 2% (unless you’re exempt from the ML).
-If you’re subject to the Medicare Levy Charge, then your total Medicare levy bill may be as high as 3.5%, depending on your level if income, and whether you have taken out private health cover.
-You are only subject to the ML Charge if you are liable to pay the Medicare Levy, and your income is above a certain threshold, and you don’t have private hospital cover.
+Since 1 July 2014, your Medicare Levy (ML) increased to 2% (unless you’re exempt from the ML).
+If you’re subject to the Medicare Levy Surcharge, then your total Medicare levy bill may be as high as 3.5%, depending on your level of income, and whether you have taken out private health cover.
+You are only subject to the ML Surcharge if you are liable to pay the Medicare Levy, and your income is above a certain threshold, and you don’t have private hospital cover.
 (The Medicare Levy Surcharge can mean an additional 0.5% to 1.5% levy imposed on your taxable income, depending on your taxable income, and assuming you have not taken out suitable private hospital cover.

-For more information on the Medicare Levy thresholds, including the additional Medicare Levy Charge see the ATO website, in particular this link.
+For more information on the Medicare Levy thresholds, including the additional Medicare Levy Surcharge see the ATO website, in particular this link.
 For more information on the NDIS, see the special government website, NDIS.